 An on-line clearinghouse of knowledge and tools for communities

 The Rural Opportunities Network (RON) was created through a partnership originally led by the Centre for Livelihoods and Ecology with organizations from across Canada working to support small-scale natural resource-based enterprises.
 The RON serves three purposes: to provide access to relevant information, tools and resources for small and medium-scale natural resource-based enterprises; to connect individuals and businesses to experts and like-minded organizations; and to showcase, promote, and provide marketing opportunities for small-scale natural resource-based businesses across Canada.

-The RON website is hosted by RRU and managed by Continuing Studies.
+The RON website is hosted by RRU and managed by Professional & Continuing Studies.

 Growing Our Futures: